-What you must pay when you get these Services that are covered for you services in-network Hospice care (continued) For services that are covered by your plan but are not covered by Medicare Part A or B: Your plan will continue to cover plancovered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
+Services that are covered for you What you must pay when you get these services in-network Hospice care (continued) For services that are covered by your plan but are not covered by Medicare Part A or B: Your plan will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
 You pay your plan cost-sharing amount for these services.
 For drugs that may be covered by the plan's Part D benefit: Drugs are never covered by both hospice and our plan at the same time.
 For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice).
 Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
-Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice henefit.
-Immunizations There is no coinsurance, Covered Medicare Part B services include: copayment, or deductible Pneumonia vaccine for the pneumonia, Flu shots, once each flu season in the fall and winter, influenza, and Hepatitis B with additional flu shots if medically necessary vaccines.
-Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
+Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit.
+Immunizations Covered Medicare Part B services include: Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
+There is no coinsurance, copayment, or deductible for the pneumonia, influenza, and Hepatitis B vaccines.